Phone-GWP-group

 Identifying packaging materials to aid recycling

-The European Commission system also includes batteries.
-And when considering plastics specifically, it is common to refer to them as resin identification codes (RIC).
+The European Commission system also includes batteries, and, specifically for plastics, it is common to refer to them as resin identification codes (RICs).

-This guide provides an overview of all the recycling codes and symbols.
-With additional information on materials commonly used in packaging, you can also download the relevant logos in several formats.
+In this guide, we’ll provide an overview of all the recycling codes and symbols, with additional information on materials commonly used in packaging.
+You can also download the relevant logos in several formats.

 Contents